TeamRizu/outfox-wikijs/dev/screens/ScreenWithMenuElements.md

 SCREENMAN:GetTopScreen():SetAllowLateJoin(true)
 ```

-> This only works for screens that are just ScreenWithMenuElements, as most derived screens have their own hard coded function for whether late joining is allowed.
+> This only works for screens that are just ScreenWithMenuElements, as most derived screens have their own hard coded function to determine whether late joining is allowed or not.
 {.is-warning}